federation-of-earth/constitution-of-earth/Chapter 02.md

 Prior to the commencement of their official duties, each person specified in Subsection 1 of this Section shall take the following Oath or Affirmation:

-"I, \[state name\], do solemnly swear (or affirm) that I will support and defend the Federal Constitution of Earth against all enemies, alien and domestic; that I will bear true faith and allegiance to the same; that I take this obligation freely, without any mental reservation or purpose of evasion; and that I will well and faithfully discharge the duties of the office on which I am about to enter.
+"I, \[state name\], do solemnly swear (or affirm) that I will support and defend the Constitution of Earth against all enemies, alien and domestic; that I will bear true faith and allegiance to the same; that I take this obligation freely, without any mental reservation or purpose of evasion; and that I will well and faithfully discharge the duties of the office on which I am about to enter.
 So help me Sol."

 #### Subsection 4: Administration of Oath